stakater-lab/movies-service/README.md

 - [ ] Print the filter chain; all the filters which have been invoked before the request reaches the DispatcherServlet
 - [X] Change the keycloak signing key and verify - DONE
 - [ ] Time the API requests; log how much API request takes
 - [ ] Log the API requests / responses everything including headers ...
-AbstractRequestLoggingFilter
+AbstractRequestLoggingFilter; used logbok
 - [X] Extract the principal from the id-token - DONE
 - [ ] In keycloak change validity period and verify that its rejected if token has expired
 - [X] Harmonize the API error responses from when e.g. path is not found; look in examples below - DONE